-Get the most bang for your buck with these cheap Android tablets
+These are the best cheap tablets that won't break the bank

 Bottom line

-The Android tablet market is a bit odd, especially in the "budget" market.
-This is partly due to the fact that our smartphones come close to the size of a smaller tablet, along with the fact that a budget-minded tablet can't hold a cup of tea to the flagship smartphones.
-With little discrepancy between the two, it's tough for users to spring for another device, when they can already do everything the tablet can and in most cases, in a better capacity.
-Plus, the market has been eclipsed in part by Apple's iPad, which has been ahead of the curve in terms of tablet technology.
+Finding the best Android tablet in the "budget" market is a bit odd.
+This is partly because our smartphones come close to the size of a smaller tablet, and a budget-minded tablet can't hold a cup of tea to the flagship smartphones.
+With a slight discrepancy between the two, it's tough for users to spring for another device when they can already do everything the tablet can and, in most cases, in a better capacity.
+Plus, the market is eclipsed in part by Apple's iPad, which is ahead of the curve in terms of tablet technology.

-While there are a few things that could be improved upon, the Samsung Galaxy Tab A 10.1 is our favorite "cheap" Android tablet on the market.
-You get a great design, a beautiful display, and up to 13 hours of battery in a slim and lightweight package.
-Samsung has even included dual-Dolby Atmos speakers that will fill the room and give you the "punch" that you need.
+While a few things could be improved, the Samsung Galaxy Tab A7 is our favorite "cheap" Android tablet.
+You get a great design, a beautiful display, and fantastic battery life in a slim and lightweight package.
+Samsung has even included quad-Dolby Atmos speakers that will fill the room and give you the "punch" that you need.
+Plus, those looking to get some work done will love that Samsung has included S Pen and keyboard support!

 Credits — The team that worked on this guide